canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "Indeed.
 The name on it?"

-"Yes, uh, I do appreciate the gesture and all, but with the Real Names Act and all that..."
+"Yes, uh, I do appreciate the gesture, but with the Real Names Act and all that..."

 "This may not be entirely reassuring to hear, Ms. Indigo, but if the government ever finds out what we're doing here, the Real Names Act will be the least of our worries.
 Consider this contract more a statement of good faith intent.
 We will honour it regardless, of course."

 She was right.
 This was not reassuring.

 Yeong-Mi sauntered in, flashed me a smile.
 "Hey Indie!"
 She loved to call me that. *Especially* when I released a new game.
-"Funny being back in gamedev after all this time, isn't it?"
+"Funny being back in gamedev after all this time."

 "I'm, uh, glad you're out of prison."
 I said.
 "Daring prison break?
 Should I check the news?"